github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-go.rst

         ...
     }

-We need to add a tuple to the ``summaryModel``\(namespace, type, subtypes, name, signature, ext, input, output, kind, provenance) extensible predicate by updating a data extension file:
+We need to add a tuple to the ``summaryModel``\(package, type, subtypes, name, signature, ext, input, output, kind, provenance) extensible predicate by updating a data extension file:

 .. code-block:: yaml